aetperf/FastTransfer-Image/README.md

   --license "$licenseContent"
 ```

-If the `--settingsfile` argument is not provided, FastTransfer will use its built‑in default logging configuration. ([Architecture & Performance][2])
+If the `--settingsfile` argument is not provided, FastTransfer will use its built‑in default logging configuration.

 ---